The key to ethical business advertising

 It’s true, business owners are always in sales.
 If only to present yourself at a business networking event, you often have to promote, or advertise, your business.

 The problem?
 Most people hate advertising.
+So how to have ethical business advertising?

 Mass-targeted ads over the last 20 are often an interruption on what we really want.
 Advertising has also come under heat for being unethical.